jchartrand/CWRC-GitDelegator/README.md

 ### Overview

-Handles interaction with the server on behalf of [CWRC-GitWriter](https://github.com/jchartrand/CWRC-GitWriter), including spawning dialogs for file listing, loading, and saving.
+Handles interaction with the server on behalf of [CWRC-GitWriter](https://github.com/jchartrand/CWRC-GitWriter).
+Spawns dialogs for file listing, loading, and saving.

 ### Demo

-The [CWRC GitHub Sandbox](http://208.75.74.217/editor_github.html) uses the NPM package published from this repository along with the code in [CWRC-Writer](https://github.com/jchartrand/CWRC-Writer), [CWRC-GitServer](https://github.com/jchartrand/CWRC-GitServer), [CWRC-GitWriter](https://github.com/jchartrand/CWRC-GitWriter), and [CWRC-GitServerClient](https://github.com/jchartrand/CWRC-GitServerClient).
+The [CWRC-GitWriter](https://github.com/jchartrand/CWRC-GitWriter) code bundles together the code in this repository together with the [CWRC-WriterBase](https://github.com/jchartrand/CWRC-WriterBase) and the [CWRC-GitServerClient](https://github.com/jchartrand/CWRC-GitServerClient) to make up the portion of the CWRC-Writer that runs in the web browser.
+The server side code is handled by [CWRC-GitServer](https://github.com/jchartrand/CWRC-GitServer), which is an Express.js server.
+Both parts are demonstrated in the [CWRC GitHub Sandbox](http://208.75.74.217/editor_github.html).
 The same code is easily (for someone with modest development experience) installed on any server to run your own instance.

 ### Installation